-- Was an officer or owner (directly or indirectly) of 5% or more of the shares of stock or other evidences of ownership or owner of a sole proprietorship or a partner of a partnership that was a provider during the time of conduct that was the basis for that provider's termination from participation in the Medicaid Program; - Was engaged in practices prohibited by federal or state law or regulation; - Was a person with management responsibility for a provider at the time that the provider engaged in practices prohibited by state or federal law or regulation; - Was convicted of Medicaid fraud under federal or state law or regulation; - Was a person with management responsibility for a provider at the time that the provider was convicted of Medicaid fraud under federal or state law or regulation; - Was an officer or owner (directly or indirectly) of 5% or more of the shares of stock or other evidences of ownership; or sole proprietorship or a partnership that was a provider at the time the provider was convicted of Medicaid fraud under federal or state law or regulation; or - Was an owner of a sole proprietorship or partner in a partnership that was a provider at the time such a provider was convicted of Medicaid fraud under federal or state laws and regulations.
+- 18. Submission of bills or claims for payment or reimbursement to the Louisiana Medicaid on behalf of a person or entity which is serving out a period of exclusion from Medicaid, Medicare or any other publicly funded health care program; - 19.
+Engagment in a systematic billing practice, which is abusive or fraudulent and which maximizes costs to the Louisiana Medicaid program after written notice to cease; - 20.
+Failure to meet the terms of an agreement to repay or a settlement agreement entered into under MAPIL or the SURS rule; - 21.
+A provider, or a person with management responsibility for a provider, an officer or person owning (either directly or indirectly) 5 percent or more of the shares of stock or other evidences of ownership in a corporation, an owner of a sole proprietorship, or a partner in a partnership that is found to fall into one or more of the following categories; - 22.
+Previously barred from participation in the Medicaid program; - 23.
+Was a person with management responsibility for a previously terminated provider during the time of conduct that was the basis for that provider's termination from participation in the Medicaid program; - 24.
+Was an officer or owner (directly or indirectly) of five percent or more of the shares of stock or other evidences of ownership or owner of a sole proprietorship or a partner of a partnership that was a provider during the time of conduct that was the basis for that provider's termination from participation in the Medicaid program; - 25.
+Engaged in practices prohibited by federal or state law or regulation; - 26.
+Was a person with management responsibility for a provider at the time that the provider engaged in practices prohibited by state or federal law or regulation; - 27.
+Previously convicted of Medicaid fraud under federal or state law or regulation; - 28.
+Was a person with management responsibility for a provider at the time that the provider was convicted of Medicaid fraud under federal or state law or regulation; - 29.
+Was an officer or owner (directly or indirectly) of five percent or more of the shares of stock or other evidences of ownership; or sole proprietorship or a partnership that was a provider at the time the provider was convicted of Medicaid fraud under federal or state law or regulation; or